Fort Lauderdale Product Liability Attorney

 If you or a loved one has been harmed by a defective product, it’s essential to consult with an experienced Fort Lauderdale product liability lawyer to safeguard your rights.

-At Schilling & Silvers Property and Accident Attorneys, we are dedicated to helping victims obtain the compensation they deserve.
+At Schilling & Silvers Personal Injury & Car Accident Lawyers, we are dedicated to helping victims obtain the compensation they deserve.
 Our extensive experience covers a wide range of product liability cases, including those involving children’s toys, defective medical devices, power tools, automotive parts, household appliances, and more.

 In Fort Lauderdale, Florida, product safety regulations are stringent, enforced by the Consumer Product Safety Commission (CPSC).
 These laws ensure that products on the market meet safety standards and are recalled if found defective.